jacobandreas/writing/_posts/2014-01-01-bells-and-bells.md

 on a regular interval.
 My only attempt at real method ringing, a handbell practice during Lent term, was disastrous.

-Method names are a contiuous source of amusement: the stately Cambridge Court Bob Royal, the pornographic Reverse Canterbury Pleasure Place Doubles, the inexplicable Plastic Swan Slow Course Minor.
+Method names---stately Cambridge Court Bob Royal, pornographic Reverse Canterbury Pleasure Place Doubles, inexplicable Plastic Swan Slow Course Minor---are a continuous source of amusement.

 The west coast has limited opportunities for change ringing, and the Bay Area none; since returning to the states I've instead had to take up a rather